 CLVC Student Profile: Ali Klima

-Ali is a law student at Lewis and Clark Law School; she has been an incredible volunteer with NCVLI and is now the newest student of our Crime Victim Litigation Clinic (CLVC).
+Ali is a law student at Lewis & Clark Law School; she has been an incredible volunteer with NCVLI and is now the newest student of our Crime Victim Litigation Clinic (CLVC).
 Read more about Ali below!

 Why did you first get interested in becoming involved with NCVLI and victims’ rights?